Create a Shopware Store: Ultimate Guide From Setup to AI Consultation

 • Bad Data: Product description: "Great shoe, leather, brown."

 These structured data are the fuel for any recommendation engine or AI search (like Doofinder or Klevu).
-According to Wappalyzer, stores with structured product data see significantly higher engagement rates.
+Proper AI product finder implementation depends on this foundation.

 Step B: Integrating a Guided Selling Solution

 There are plugins like "Guided Selling" or "AI Product Advisor" in the Shopware Store.
-An AI product finder can transform your customer experience.
+You can also implement Shopware 6 chatbots for enhanced customer interaction.

-• The result: The store filters dynamically in the background, but presents to the customer not a technical list, but "Your 3 perfect matches"
+• The result: The store filters dynamically in the background but presents the customer not with a technical list, but with "Your 3 perfect matches."

 FeatureStandard Shopware StoreAI-Optimized Store (Consultative)

-Entry PointSearch bar or menu tree"What would you like to do today?"
+Entry PointSearch bar or menu tree"What would you like to accomplish today?"
 (Dialogue)

 InteractionCustomer sets technical filters (e.g., "Gore-Tex")Customer describes problem ("Wet feet")